Georgia – Imereti, Svaneti, Samtskhe Javakheti, Guria (Kutaisi, Poti) November 19-20, 2019

 The territory is cut by many bog-type small stagnant rivers (Pichori, Kukani, Dedabera, Tkhorina, Tsia, Tsiva, Churia, Munchia, Mukhurjina) and lakes (Paleastomi, Patara Paleastomi, Imnati, Parto Tskali).
 Peat bogs (Anaklia, Churia, Nabada, Imnati, Maltakva, Grigoleti and Pichori) of ancient undisturbed peat layers are located in the coastal plain.
 The thickness of the peat layers in certain places exceeds 12 meters with the main mass of peat subsided below sea level.

 The warm, humid climate and the dense water network have contributed to a rich and diverse plant community.
-The coastal peat bogs are boreal sphagnum mosses with alpine rhododendron.
+The coastal peat bogs are boreal sphagnum mosses with alpine rhododendrons.
 In the swamped and wetland forests, alongside the peat bogs, are evergreen undergrowth and aquatic plants in the lakes, swamp rivers and bogs.
-The vegetation of narrow coastal zone’s sandy dunes are typical salt-loving, xerophytes and ephemeral vegetation.
+The vegetation of the narrow coastal zone’s sandy dunes are typical salt-loving, xerophytes and ephemeral vegetation.
 Uniqueness relic and endemic species include Alnus barbata, Pterocarya pterocarpa, Quercus imeretina, Quercus hartwissiana, and Trapa.

-The coastal zone lies along one of the main routes of migration of water-fowl and waders of Africa and Eurasia.
+The coastal zone lies along one of the main routes of migration of waterfowl and waders of Africa and Eurasia.
 Over 194 different bird species are found within the region, including 21 migratory birds.
-The Black Stork, Crane and Great White Egret, are on the verge of extinction and included in the Red Data Book of Georgia.
+The Black Stork, Crane and Great White Egret are on the verge of extinction and included in the Red Data Book of Georgia.
 The National Park and Kolkheti lowlands has the legendary Colchis pheasant.
 The park swamps, swamp rivers, lakes and wetland forests contain endangered species, such as roe deer, boar, otter, Triturus vittatus, Emys orbicularis, Elaphe longisima.
 The marine area provides a comparatively undisturbed habitat for dolphins (Delphinus delphis, Tursiops truncates, Phocoena phocoena).

 Similar forests exist only in Manchuria, China and Japan.
 In America, such forests were extirpated 400 years ago and now only secondary forests exist.
-These are historically similar, but with differences in species and plants, zones and sub-forests.
+These are historically similar but with differences in species and plants, zones and sub-forests.

 Kolkheti National Park.